VincentPlassier/VincentPlassier.github.io/_pages/cv.md

 Work experience
 ======
+* <b> February - Present 2024/NA <b>: Research Scientist (Huawei Technologies)
+  * Conduct research on distilling diffusion models for image generation, the purpose is to accelerate image sampling.
+My work focuses on developing techniques to enhance sampling efficiency, which reduces computational costs while maintaining the performance of image generation models.
 * <b> October - June 2019/2020 <b>: Research internship (UCLouvain)
   * Supervisor : Prof Johan Segers
   * Conducted research on empirical processes and Monte Carlo simulations.
 Utilized control variates to reduce the variance of the Monte Carlo estimate and ensure convergence guarantees for worst-case prediction risk.